 A Gleason score of 6 is low grade, 7 is intermediate grade, and a score of 8 to 10 is high grade cancer.

 It’s also important to know whether any cells rated at Gleason grade 5 are present, even in just a small amount, and most pathologists will report this.
 Having any Gleason grade 5 in your biopsy or prostate puts you at a higher risk of recurrence.

 But because many prostate cancer cases are extremely slow-growing, the Gleason system didn’t necessarily do a good job of communicating the risks for these cases.
 Patients with scores of 6 and 7 didn’t have a clear picture of the nature of their particular cancer.

 What is a Grade Group?

-In 2014, the International Society of Urological Pathologists released supplementary guidance and a revised prostate cancer grading system, called the Grade Groups.
+In 2014, the International Society of Urological Pathology released supplementary guidance and a revised prostate cancer grading system, called the Grade Groups.

 The Grade Group system is simpler, with just five grades, 1 through 5.

-Many hospitals report both the Gleason score and the Grade Group, but there may be hospitals that still report only the old Gleason system.
+Many hospitals report both the Gleason score and the Grade Group, but there may be hospitals that still report only the Gleason score.